 Sometimes it will be necessary to have the workers’ compensation rater determine from the medical reports the percentage of disability described by them.
 Your attorney can often do this but in the event of complicated disability descriptions, it is often better to have the official rating done by the professional rater at the Workers’ Compensation Appeals Board.
 Many insurance adjusters only trust the rating from the Board”rater.”
 If your case is set for “rating pre-trial” then these ratings will usually have been done ahead of time.
-If not, you might have to wait an hour or more for the rater to rate the disability.
+If not, you might have to wait an hour or more (or sometimes days) for the rater to rate the disability.

 If the case cannot be settled at the Mandatory Settlement Conference, then the attorneys will fill out papers which describe what issues are agreed upon and what issues are to be decided by the judge.
 The attorneys will list their witnesses and exhibits, including medical reports.
 After the Mandatory Settlement Conference you cannot add witnesses or exhibits.
 “Discovery” will close at the Mandatory Settlement Conference.
 That means that we will not be able to go out and get any more medical-legal reports or add witnesses to the list.